bbenetskyy/YetAnotherWeatherApp/README.md

 ### **Some Projects and files was excluded from coverage because they can not be tested.**
 Was excluded:
 * Full Tests Folder with Test Projects
-* Full Native Folder with Native Projects (but later may be added if UI tests are written)
+* Full Native Folder with Native Projects
 * From Core Project:
     - App.cs
     - Constants Folder
-    - Geocoding & Geolocation
     - Converters Folder